damienlethiec/after-le-wagon/README.md

 1. CSS Grid is another cool feature released not so long ago.
 We don't have any goods links here but feel free to pull request one ! :smirk:
 1. Tell me something, do you like the animations of this [studio] ?
-It's using [Greensock], part of it is free and it allow you to make some awesome design effects.
+It's using [Greensock], part of it is free and it allows you to make some awesome design effects.
 [Petr Tichy] has some free lessons on it !

 ### Become a mobile developer